Your guide to buying a new home

 The good news is that when you’re buying a home for the first time, there are concessions in terms of Stamp Duty (England) and – in Scotland – the Land and Buildings Transaction Tax (LBTT).

-First-time buyers don’t pay Stamp Duty on homes priced up to £425,000 – and for homes priced up to £625,000, Stamp Duty is just 5% of the amount over £425,000.
+At present, first-time buyers don’t pay Stamp Duty on homes priced up to £425,000 – and for homes priced up to £625,000, Stamp Duty is 5% of the amount over £425,000.
 In Scotland, first-time buyers can claim a tax relief of up to £600, which means you start to pay LBTT at a higher-than-normal threshold – on homes priced over £175,000.

-If you’re an existing homeowner, Stamp Duty is waived up to £250,000, with 5% payable on any higher amount (up to £925,000).
+If you’re an existing homeowner, currently Stamp Duty is waived up to £250,000, with 5% payable on any higher amount (up to £925,000).
 In Scotland, LBTT is payable on property values over £145,000 – at 2% of the portion to £250,000, 5% of the portion between £250,001 to £325,000 and 10% of the portion between £325,001 to £750,000.

 Arrange a mortgage in principle

 Processing your mortgage application – including carrying out the necessary identity, employment and credit checks – can take as little as a day, providing there are no issues, otherwise a few days at the most.
-At this point, you’ll receive a ‘mortgage in principle’ – lasting between 30 and 90 days – and will be in a good position to reserve your new home.
+At this point, you’ll receive your ‘mortgage in principle’ – lasting between 30 and 90 days – and will be in a good position to reserve your new home.

 Your mortgage application can then progress and – providing all is well – you will be made a formal offer by the lender.
 Find out more about new build mortgages.